Saturday, October 25, 2008

 The climate in Yerevan is dry and sharply varied with temperatures in summer peaking over 35 C and falling below -15 C in winter.

-Yerevan is a cultural city with a great number of
+Yerevan is a cultural city with a great number of museums, theaters and concert halls.

 Yerevan is the capital of Armenia.
 It is a cultural, economical, political and scientific center of Armenia.
 Yerevan is located in a mountainous area on the Hrazdan River.
 There are many theatres, museums and monuments in Yerevan.
 It's impossible to imagine now Yerevan without Matenadaran, Opera and Ballet theatre, Youth Palace, Sport and Concert Complex and National Academy of Sciences.